mihaigalos/caster/README.md

 # Why?

-`caster` is an easy way of exposing local services to the internet.
+`caster` is a command line server for easy exposing of local services to the internet.

 It was initially conceived for running diagnostics on remote machines, where `ssh` was either not possible or not preferred.